This guide will show you the basic steps to get started with Kurviger. This is only a short introduction to the basic features.

 If you are a Kurviger Tourer, you can even change how strongly these avoidances should factor into the routing calculation.
 So you might decide to have only a slight ferry avoidance, but still using a ferry if the detour would be too long.

 Kurviger includes a lot of POIs that might be interesting for your tour.
-We provide both curated content and content from OSM.
+We provide both editorial content and content from OSM.
 These are the blue icons on the map, you can click on these icons to see more information about the POI.
 We show you the following types of POIs:

 This is how the POIs are shown on the map: